Massive Black Holes Seeded by Dark Matter -- Implications for Little Red Dots and Gravitational Wave Signatures: Introduction

-Massive SMBH seeding has been shown to be more feasible in alternative dark matter (DM) models featuring DM self-interactions~\citep[e.g.][]{Pollack:2014rja,Hu:2005cd,Padilla:2020sjy,Feng:2021rst}.
+Massive SMBH seeding has been shown to be more feasible in alternative dark matter (DM) models featuring DM self-interactions~\citep[e.g.][]{Pollack:2014rja,Hu:2005cd,DAmico:2017lqj,Latif:2018kqv,Padilla:2020sjy,Feng:2021rst}.
 The ``gravothermal catastrophe'' of weakly-collisional self-gravitating systems can lead to run-away collapse at the center of DM halos~\citep{Lynden-Bell:1980xip,Balberg:2002ue,Koda:2011yb,Essig:2018pzq,Zhong:2023yzk,Tran:2024vxy} and the formation of compact objects.
 This phenomenon can be triggered in both elastic self-interacting DM (SIDM) models with heat conduction and dissipative SIDM (dSIDM) models with ``radiative'' cooling~\citep{Feng:2020kxv,Xiao2021,Lu:2024zwa,Buckley:2024eoe}.
 In particular, Ref.~\cite{Xiao2021} showed that dissipative SIDM can efficiently seed massive SMBHs at $z\gtrsim 6$ without violating any lower-redshift constraints.
-However, the implications of SIDM-seeded SMBHs for current and future observations remain underexplored.
+We focus on the same SIDM model that features hit-and-stick when two dark matter particles scatter with each other.
+This also represents a general class of dark matter with dissipative forces leading to a significant loss of momentum.